-No. An award will not be made if the applicant has been or becomes the principal investigator or co-principal investigator on a National Institutes of Health, peer-reviewed, R01 or equivalent research grant on or before July 1, 2015.
-This includes but is not limited to: research projects that are part of a P01 program project, P50 center grant or a U01 cooperative agreement, and DP1, DP2 and R37 grants.
+No. An award will not be made if the applicant has been or becomes the principal investigator or co-principal investigator on a National Institutes of Health, peer-reviewed, R01 or equivalent research grant on or before the CSDA award start date.
+This includes but is not limited to: research projects that are part of a P01 program project, P50 center grant or a U01 cooperative agreement, DP1, DP2 R37 and VA Merit grants.

 I have a National Institutes of Health K series award or other research support.
 Can I propose the same scientific aims?